US should use its influence to help win the freedom of a scholar missing in Iraq, her sister says

 The sisters, daughters of dissidents, were born a year apart in the former Soviet Union and moved with their family as young girls to Israel.
 They are so closely connected that they texted daily while Elizabeth Tsurkov was in Baghdad.
 Emma Tsurkov said she knew something was amiss because her sister would always quickly respond to text message photographs of her son, Elizabeth Tsurkov's only nephew.

 “She didn’t respond.
-And I get worried after a few hours, but then when it reached 12 hours,” she said.
+And I get worried after a few hours, but then when it reached 12 hours, I knew something must be wrong," she said.
+“There is no way that she would be okay, and not respond to that.”

 Elizabeth Tsurkov's last post on Twitter, now known as X, was on March 21, when she recirculated a photograph of pro-Kurdistan protesters in Syria.
 Emma Tsurkov said it was her understanding that her sister went to a coffee shop in Baghdad’s central neighborhood of Karradah, days after having spinal cord surgery, and did not return.